Don’t Forget Your Minerals

-Let us be clear about something; if you are eating the right foods, you will more than likely not need to supplement with minerals.
-However, it is noted that a good portion of our topsoil is devoid of the minerals that foods would normally soak up, and this has been well documented and known since the mid-1930s.
+Let us be clear about something; if you eat the right foods, you will likely not need to supplement with minerals.
+However, it is noted that a good portion of our topsoil is devoid of the minerals that foods typically soak up, and this has been well-documented and known since the mid-1930s.
 Unfortunately, that means the vast majority of the people who read this require something a little extra because their food source is clearly lacking.
-Understand that your food source and where and how it was grown makes all the difference regarding this topic.
+Understanding your food source and where and how it was grown makes all the difference regarding this topic.

 For example, a recent study published in the Journal of Clinical Endocrinology and Metabolism found that selenium deficiency was linked to an increased risk of several thyroid diseases, including autoimmune thyroiditis, hypothyroidism, subclinical hypothyroidism, and an enlarged thyroid (Wu et al., 2015).
 Study after study suggests similar negatives regarding other deficiencies.

 This topic could be another book on its own.
 The point is that minerals are an essential part of the overall health picture.
 However, there is a downside because it is not always as easy as going to the store to pick up a bottle.

 Dr. Julian Whitaker says that “Elemental minerals, such as those found in soil, are not readily absorbed, so manufacturers bind them to amino acids or other substances that our bodies can take in.
 These are known as “chelated” minerals and have names like magnesium succinate, calcium citrate, etc. (Whitaker, 2014)” He goes on to say that “because of individual differences in the ability to absorb a nutrient, mineral supplements that contain a variety of sources are probably the best supplements to take.”